 - Funeral, burial, or cremation costs.

-For more detailed information please visit IRS Publication 502, Medical and Dental Expenses and see the information beginning on page 5.
+For more detailed information please visit IRS Publication 502, Medical and Dental Expenses.

 If you did pay any qualifying medical expenses during the tax year, you can enter these within the program by choosing